-The Convent also allowed Hummel art cards on a variety of subjects to be published and distributed throughout Europe, thanks to the efforts of a Munich-based publisher.
+The Convent also allowed art cards on a variety of subjects to be published and distributed throughout Europe, thanks to the efforts of a Munich-based publisher.

 Franz Goebel, founder of the Goebel Company that produced porcelain figurines, saw the drawings of Sister Maria and, with much effort, persuaded her to allow her two-dimensional drawings to become three-dimensional statues.